Skip to content

 Current AI Policy Positions

 We advocate for communities to regain agency and autonomy over how their works are used in AI systems.
-Decision-making power must rest with communities who create and maintain data.
+Decision-making power must rest with communities who create and maintain the human knowledge that is used by AI as data.
 Community-led governance ensures that AI serves public interests and shared values.

 Increasing reciprocity and responsibility in the commons